-Summer road trips conjure up a feeling of freedom for many.
-But driving busy interstates to get from a to b as fast as possible can leave travelers missing out on some wonderful destinations.
+Summer road trips conjure a feeling of freedom for vacationers.
+But driving along busy interstates to get from point a to b as fast as possible can leave travelers missing out on some wonderful experiences.
 We’ve driven from Washington, DC to Niagara Falls many times, and have enjoyed charming destinations along the journey.

-We enjoy exiting the highway and driving alternative routes, meandering the back roads to discover true farm to table eats and picturesque country scenery, while jamming along to some tunes (though sometimes the debate on music gets heated).
+We appreciate exiting the highway and driving alternative routes.
+Meandering the back roads offers travelers picturesque country scenery and true farm to table eats.
+Jamming along to favorite tunes with your loved ones during a fun adventure reinforces positive connections.
 Here are our recommendations for fantastic stops during a road trip from Washington, DC to Niagara Falls.

 From Washington, DC you can start your trip by taking the I-270 route or the I-95 route.
 They are different trips and we recommend picking one route going and taking the other returning home!
 The trip taken straight according to Google is around 7 hours.
 Time permitting, break up the trip and stay a night mid-way so you can take your time to enjoy rural Pennsylvania and New York.
 If you need great tips on DC, read our article on 25 Washington, DC Travel Tips to Avoid Missing Out.